circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Add a redirect from the old C3NL location to the new UnEc location.
 - Mollie system record: Reports > [System records] 'Molly configuration (keep safe)': change the 'BasisURL van het registratieformulier' to the new location.

-## Deployment Tasks for changes to registration form / migration to UnEc (i88)
+## Deployment Tasks for changes to registration form / migration to UnEc (i88) part of release 1.7.0

 # Change fields